nairraf/X4FoundationsSaveManager/README.md

 # controls if the companion script (backup_mgmt.ps1) is called to check
 #   if there are any backup files that need to be aged out/cleaned up
 $ageOutBackups = $false

+# controls how many old backup set names we keep
+$backupSetNameHistory = 10

 ```

 ### backup_mgmt.ps1